BlackBerry Limited

 Acquisition in 2011

-TinyHippos specializes in the development of software solutions for mobile applications, focusing on enhancing the testing process for developers.
-The company's flagship product, Ripple, is a multi-platform mobile environment emulator that operates within a web browser.
-This tool is specifically designed for HTML5 mobile application testing, enabling developers to analyze the performance and functionality of their applications across various mobile environments.
-By providing insights into the inner workings of mobile apps, TinyHippos supports developers in creating more efficient and effective mobile experiences.
+TinyHippos specializes in developing Ripple, a multi-platform mobile environment emulator designed to run within a web browser.
+This tool is specifically tailored for HTML5 mobile application testing, enabling developers to analyze the performance of mobile applications across various mobile environments.
+The company focuses on creating software solutions that enhance the development and testing processes for mobile applications and widgets.

 Gist